 “Love recognizes no barriers.
 It jumps hurdles, leaps fences, penetrates walls to arrive at its destination full of hope.”—Maya Angelou

 While I 100 percent agree with the words of the legendary Maya Angelou, it’s pretty hard to these days.
-Trying to date in 2015 is more like engaging with robots, as people are more than likely to opt for a text message emoji of a hug or kiss than a real one.
+Trying to date now is more like engaging with robots, as people are more than likely to opt for a text message emoji of a hug or kiss than a real one.

 Being single can arguably be one of the best times of your life, but depending on how you look at things, you could be headed down the path of no longer believing that finding love is possible.
 Here are five Black movie scenes that will renew your faith in love.

 Yes, the lovemaking scene in that random Texas bayou was wonderful.
 But the real love rested in this 1994 classic’s final scene.
 After what could easily be described as a clusterf*ck of incidents leading up to Jason (Allen Payne) and Lyric’s (Jada Pinkett-Smith) departure from their hometown, the two finally depart for a new life.
 I’m not sure if it was Lyric’s patient understanding of Jason dealing with his demons (killing your father is a pretty big deal), or his tolerance for her “thugged out” brother.
 But these two made it work despite the odds.
 Love is about seeing your mate’s flaws and choosing to stay if you can deal, and Jason had quite a few.